techservicesillinois/aws-enterprise-vpc/README.md

     terraform apply
     cd ..

-If you do deploy this environment, be sure to `terraform destroy` it afterward (since it doesn't do anything useful).
+When you're done testing the example-service environment, be sure to clean it up with `terraform destroy`.

 Notice that the `example-service` code does _not_ directly depend on any of the shared networking code or the remote state it produces; it merely requires that the AWS account contains a VPC with a certain tag:Name, and that this VPC contains a Subnet with a certain tag:Name.